-The Pandemic remains a global health crisis, and while the United States has seen substantial improvements in public health and macroeconomic measures in recent months, and has deployed vaccinations to prevent the spread of the COVID-19 virus, stability in the markets and demand for the commodities produced by our industry have not returned to pre-Pandemic levels, and may not for some time.
-The impacts of the Pandemic continue to be unpredictable and dynamic, so we are unable to reasonably estimate the period of time that related market conditions could exist or the extent to which they could continue to impact our business, results of operations, financial condition, or the timing of further recovery.
-Commodity prices have improved from historic lows in 2020, however, future case surges or outbreaks, and COVID-19 virus variants, could have further negative impacts, and as a result, may require us to adjust our business plan.
-For additional detail, please refer to the Risk Factors section in Part I, Item 1A of our 2020 Form 10-K. Despite continuing impacts of the Pandemic and future uncertainty, we expect to maintain our ability to sustain strong operational performance and financial stability while maximizing returns, improving leverage metrics, and increasing the value of our top tier Midland Basin and South Texas assets.
+The Pandemic remains a global health crisis and continues to evolve, with the Delta variant becoming the predominant strain of the virus worldwide.
+Despite the emergence of the Delta variant, the United States has experienced substantial improvements in financial markets and public health as a result of deployment of vaccines to prevent the spread of the COVID-19 virus.
+The markets for the commodities produced by our industry strengthened in recent months, but remain subject to heightened levels of uncertainty related to the Pandemic and other geopolitical issues.
+As a result, we are unable to reasonably estimate the extent that volatile market conditions could impact our business, results of operations, financial condition, or the timing of further recovery.
+Although demand for the commodities produced by our industry has increased, and associated prices have improved from historic lows in 2020, with sustained gas prices reaching their highest average price since 2014, further negative financial markets and industry-specific impacts could result from future case surges, outbreaks, COVID-19 virus variants, the potential that current vaccines may be less effective or ineffective against future COVID-19 virus variants, and the risk that large groups of the population may not receive vaccinations against COVID-19, and as a result, may require us to adjust our business plan.
+For additional detail, please refer to the Risk Factors section in Part I, Item 1A of our2020 Form 10-K. Despite continuing impacts of the Pandemic, geopolitical issues, and future uncertainty, we expect to maintain our ability to sustain strong operational performance and financial stability while maximizing returns, improving leverage metrics, and increasing the value of our top tier Midland Basin and South Texas assets.